nxskok/pasias/docs/02-reading-in.md

 The appropriate function, the data values being separated by a space, will be `read_delim`.
-Put the URL as the first thing in `read_delim`, or (better) define it into a variable first:endnote{I say "better" because otherwise the `read_delim` gets rather long.
+Put the URL as the first thing in `read_delim`, or (better) define it into a variable first:\endnote{I say "better" because otherwise the `read_delim` gets rather long.
 This way you read it as ``the URL is some long thing that I don't care about especially, and I what I need to do is to read the data from that URL, separated by spaces.''}